Solus90/hope-church/README.md

 # Hope Presbyterian Church — Website

 The official website for Hope Presbyterian Church in Columbus, OH.
-Built with Next.js, designed for clarity, accessibility, and ease of maintenance.
+Built with Next.js and Sanity CMS, designed for clarity, accessibility, and ease of maintenance.

 ---